-After a couple of days sipping cocktails in Oahu, the three of us found ourselves on a half empty plane heading to Lanai, the smallest of the habitable Hawaiian islands (population 3,000).
+After a couple of days sipping cocktails in Waikiki, Oahu, the three of us found ourselves on a half empty plane heading to Lanai, the smallest of the habitable Hawaiian islands (population 3,000).
 On arrival at the tiny airport, the rest of the passengers dispersed, collected by friends and relatives.
 With no taxis or public transportation, we were left wondering how we would get to Lanai City.
-We asked one of the airport staff and he pointed out a local guy who agreed to come back and take us into town.
+We asked one of the airport staff and he pointed out a local guy who agreed to return after a drop-off and take us into town.

 A Blue Plantation House